-The Committee may invite to its meetings any director, any manager of the Company, and any other person whom it deems appropriate to consult in order to carry out its responsibilities.
+The Committee may invite to its meetings any director, any manager of the Company, legal counsel, advisors and any other person whom it deems appropriate to consult in order to carry out its responsibilities.
 The Committee may also exclude from its meetings any person it deems appropriate to exclude in order to carry out its responsibilities.